leonmeka/sortql-cli/readme.md

 # About

 <b>sortQL</b> is a simple, yet powerful, file management automation tool that allows you to define complex operations using a declarative SQL-like syntax.
-It's designed to help you automate file and directory operations, such as moving, copying, deleting, and archiving files, based on predefined conditions.
+It's designed to help you automate file and folder operations, such as moving, copying, deleting, and archiving files, based on predefined conditions.

 Features include:

-- <b>Simple Installation:</b> Install globally using npm, pnpm, bun or yarn, and run from any directory.
+- <b>Simple Installation:</b> Install globally and run from any directory using npx.

-- <b>Declarative Syntax:</b> Define complex file and directory operations in a simple, readable .SQL file.
+- <b>Declarative Syntax:</b> Define complex file and folder operations in a simple, readable .SQL file.

-- <b>Watch Mode:</b> Automatically re-run the queries whenever a file or directory is added, removed, or modified.
+- <b>Watch Mode:</b> Automatically re-run the queries whenever a file or folder is added, removed, or modified.

 - <b>Cross-Platform:</b> Works seamlessly across different operating systems, including Windows, macOS, and Linux.